Ready-Ready/HealthySteps_Salesforce/README.md

 * In the search bar, enter the name of the new user you created and add the user to the “Selected Members” column and click Save.

 ---

+## Reporting Process for CHS Org

+* Reporting changes for the CHS Org will be present in the “[Healthy Steps Training Questions and Issues](https://docs.google.com/spreadsheets/d/1OAtKurnNtY1CRnZjzmncgD871txoP8UfCS30avWsr3s/edit?usp=sharing)” file under “**Report Priorities**” tab.
+* The report which needs to be modified will be marked as “**1**” on the “**Priority Ranking**” column.
+* The details regarding the modifications will be present in the “Notes” column.
+* An issue will be created for each reporting requirement on the “**HealthySteps_Salesforce**” repository in GitHub.
+* The issue will be pulled under the “In Progress” column in the “HealthySteps Salesforce” Project.
+* The reports will then be created/modified in Salesforce and saved under the respective Report folders.
+* Once done, the task card will be moved to the “Done” column.

+---